Inverting the Pyramid of Success: Plot

 News about Ted (Jason Sudeikis) having a panic attack reaches the media, with some pundits wondering if he is fit for his position.
 Rebecca (Hannah Waddingham) and the club make it clear to Ted that they support him.
 Ted apologises to the team for not telling them the truth but otherwise ignores the revelation, preferring to focus on their next game, which will determine whether the club is promoted to the Premier League.

 Jamie (Phil Dunster) admits to Roy (Brett Goldstein) that he told Keeley (Juno Temple) he still loves her.
 Jamie apologises for his actions, and to his surprise, Roy forgives him.
 Meanwhile Keeley informs Higgins (Jeremy Swift) that Bantr's financial backer wants to finance her own PR firm, but she is nervous about telling Rebecca.
 Roy is delighted by the news, although he fears she will be less present for him.
 Roy and Keeley also find that the Vanity Fair article does not include photos of Roy, although he claims he is not bothered.

 That night, Beard (Brendan Hunt) tells Ted he knows that Nate (Nick Mohammed) was the anonymous source who reported his panic attack and that Ted must act accordingly.
 The next day, Keeley tells Rebecca she’s leaving to start her own firm, and Rebecca congratulates her.
 They are both surprised to receive news that Rupert (Anthony Head) has bought West Ham United F.C.

-On the day of the match against Brentford F.C., Roy admits to the "Diamond Dogs" that he felt hurt for being excluded from the photos, and he's annoyed at have forgiven Jamie for confessing his love for Keeley.
+On the day of the match against Brentford F.C., Roy admits to the "Diamond Dogs" that he felt hurt for being excluded from the photos, and he's annoyed at having forgiven Jamie for confessing his love for Keeley.
 This prompts Nate to admit that he kissed Keeley.
 Roy already knew and forgives him without difficulty, which Nate finds annoying.
 The first half ends with AFC Richmond losing 0-2, failing with Nate's False 9 strategy.
 He wants to abandon the tactic, but the team decides to stick with it.